-- A. The administration of prescription medication or drugs, at school requires a completed signed request from the student's parent. - B. An "Administrating Prescription Medications" form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs.
+- A. The administration of prescription medication or drugs at school requires a completed signed request from the student's parent.
+An oral request must be reduced to writing within two school days, provided that the school district may rely on an oral request until a written request is received. - B. An "Administrating Prescription Medications" form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs.
 Prescription medication as used in this policy does not include any form of medical cannabis as defined in Minn.
 Stat. § 152.22, Subd.
 6. - C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law, and must be administered in a manner consistent with the instructions on the label. - D. The school nurse may request to receive further information about the prescription, if needed, prior to administration of the substance. - E. Prescription medications are not to be carried by the student, but will be left with the appropriate school district personnel.
-Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler (See Part J.5. below), and medications administered as noted in a written agreement between the school district and the parent or as specified in an IEP (individualized education program), Section 504 plan, or IHP (individual health plan).
+Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler (See Part J.5. below), and medications administered as noted in a written agreement between the school district and the parent or as specified in an IEP (individualized education program), Section 504 plan, or IHP (individual health plan). - F. The school must be notified immediately by the parent or student 18 years old or older in writing of any change in the student's prescription medication administration.
+A new medical authorization or container label with new pharmacy instructions shall be required immediately as well. - G. For drugs or medicine used by children with a disability, administration may be as provided in the IEP, Section 504 plan or IHP.

-- F. The school must be notified immediately by the parent or student 18 years old or older in writing of any change in the student's prescription medication administration.
-A new medical authorization or container label with new pharmacy instructions shall be required immediately as well. - G. For drugs or medicine used by children with a disability, administration may be as provided in the IEP, Section 504 plan or IHP. - H. The school nurse, or other designated person, shall be responsible for the filing of the Administering Prescription Medications form in the health records section of the student file.
+- H. The school nurse, or other designated person, shall be responsible for the filing of the Administering Prescription Medications form in the health records section of the student file.
 The school nurse, or other designated person, shall be responsible for providing a copy of such form to the principal and to other personnel designated to administer the medication. - I. Procedures for administration of drugs and medicine at school and school activities shall be developed in consultation with a school nurse, a licensed school nurse, or a public or private health organization or other appropriate party (if appropriately contracted by the school district under Minn.
 Stat. § 121A.21).
 The school district administration shall submit these procedures and any additional guidelines and procedures necessary to implement this policy to the school board for approval.
-Upon approval by the school board, such guidelines and procedures shall be an addendum to this policy.
+Upon approval by the school board, such guidelines and procedures shall be an addendum to this policy. - J. If the administration of a drug or medication described in this section requires the school district to store the drug or medication, the parent or legal guardian must inform the school if the drug or medication is a controlled substance.
+For a drug or medication that is not a controlled substance, the request must include a provision designating the school district as an authorized entity to transport the drug or medication for the purpose of destruction if any unused drug or medication remains in the possession of school personnel.
+For a drug or medication that is a controlled substance, the request must specify that the parent or legal guardian is required to retrieve the drug or controlled substance when requested by the school.

-J. Specific Exceptions:
+K. Specific Exceptions: